Sim is the use of technology to recreate real world patient care environments.

 Prebriefing of participants includes discussion related to simulation as well as orientation to the simulators.
-Logistics are reviewed.
-Rules of engagement are discussed.
-All participants are considered valuable intelligent members of the healthcare team.
+We review logistics.
+We discuss rules of engagement.
+We consider all participants to be valuable, intelligent members of the healthcare team.
 Confidentiality is required to create a safe learning environment.

 Different levels in healthcare

-- Medium Fidelity—full body simulator with some physiologic functions such as lung sounds, blood pressure.
+- full body simulator with some physiologic functions such as lung sounds, blood pressure.

 - High fidelity simulators are used to create real world patient scenarios.
 These simulators mimic human physiologic functions, from breath sounds to changes in vital signs as a result of interventions.
 Participants engage in caring for a patient for a specified time period.
 Patients may be chosen based on educational needs.

-- Standardized Patients--real people as actors who portray patients with defined conditions
+- real people as actors who portray patients with defined conditions

 - Limited Clinical space